alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* Clients that support TLS `Next Protocol Negotiate`_ extension may modify the ``ClientHello`` message to add the NPN extenssion.
+  Servers supporting NPN will include in the ``ServerHello`` response the NP extenssion along with the list of protocols supported.
+This allows the client and the server to pre-negotiate an alternative protocol to HTTP, like `SPDY`_.

 HTTP protocol
 -------------